athena-framework/athena/docs/architecture.md

 > The response `#status` and `#headers` must be configured before writing the response body.
 Once response output is written, changing the `#status` and `#headers` properties has no effect.

-Each [ATH::Response][Athena::Framework::Response] has a [ATH::Response::Writer][Athena::Framework::Response::Writer] instance that determines _how_ the response should be written to the raw response's IO.
-By default it is written directly, but can be customized via the [response](#5-response-event), such as for compression.
+Each [ATH::Response](/framework/Response/) has a [ATH::Response::Writer](/framework/Response/Writer/) instance that determines _how_ the response should be written to the raw response's IO.
+By default it is written directly, but can be customized via the [response](#5-response-event) event, such as for compression.

 #### 7. Terminate Event

-The final event to be dispatched is the [ATH::Events::Terminate][Athena::Framework::Events::Terminate] event.
+The final event to be dispatched is the [ATH::Events::Terminate](/framework/Events/Terminate/) event.
 This is event is dispatched _after_ the response has been sent to the user.

 The intended use case for this event is to perform some "heavy" action after the user has received the response; as to not affect the response time of the request.
 E.x. queuing up emails or logs to be sent/written after a successful request.

 #### 8. Exception Handling

-If an exception is raised at anytime while a request is being handled, the [ATH::Events::Exception][Athena::Framework::Events::Exception] is dispatched.
-The purpose of this event is to convert the exception into an [ATH::Response][Athena::Framework::Response].
-This is globally handled via an [ATH::ErrorRendererInterface][Athena::Framework::ErrorRendererInterface], with the default being to JSON serialize the exception.
+If an exception is raised at anytime while a request is being handled, the [ATH::Events::Exception](/framework/Events/Exception/) is dispatched.
+The purpose of this event is to convert the exception into an [ATH::Response](/framework/Response/).
+This is globally handled via an [ATH::ErrorRendererInterface](/framework/ErrorRendererInterface/), with the default being to JSON serialize the exception.

 It is also possible to handle specific error states differently by registering multiple exception listeners to handle each case.
 An example of this could be to invoke some special logic only if the exception is of a specific type.